The Stars Group strives to assist and protect players who are at risk of the potential negative effects of

 spending by limiting themselves from playing certain table limit stakes, as well as tournament buy in limits.

 Set game limits

 If you want any restriction in place permanently or for a designated time, please contact Support with your request.

 Need help, advice or counselling?

-If you feel you might have a gambling problem, and seek further advice or counselling, please visit:
+If you feel you might have a problem stopping gaming, and seek further advice or counselling, please visit these